mas-bandwidth/reliable/README.md

 If you would like a secure client/server communications layer to use with reliable.io, I recommend [netcode.io](http://www.netcode.io)

-If you would like something more high level that implements reliable-ordered messages, try [yojimbo](http://libyojimbo.com).
+If you would like something more high-level that implements reliable-ordered messages, try [yojimbo](http://libyojimbo.com).

 # Author